antonc42/cs406-project/DOC.md

 ExecStop=/usr/libexec/setup-named-chroot.sh /var/named/chroot off
  ```

 9. Create a file for the systemd startup of BIND.
+Press the 'i' key to enter insert mode.
  ```
 sudo vim -c "set paste" /usr/lib/systemd/system/named.service
  ```

 10. Copy and paste the following into the file.
+Return to normal mode by pressing Esc.
+Save and close the file by typing `:x`.
  ```
 [Unit]
 Description=Berkeley Internet Name Domain (DNS)